Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Simulation Experiments

-The experiment runs for $N=4000$ participants and $T=2000$ time steps, recruiting one treated and one untreated participant at each step.
-The experiment has three checkpoints, with 1000, 2000, and 3000 participants (corresponding to 25\%, 50\%, and 75\% of the total time duration).
+The experiment runs for $N=4000$ participants and $T=2000$ time steps, recruiting one treated and one untreated participant at each step.\footnote{This assumption is required for some stopping tests (e.g., mSPRT, see \cite{johari2017peeking}), not for CLASH.
+CLASH can be used with any experiment design (e.g. batch recruitment, imbalanced arms) if a suitable stopping test is used.} The experiment has three checkpoints, with 1,000, 2,000, and 3,000 participants (corresponding to 25\%, 50\%, and 75\% of the total time duration).
 At each checkpoint, we run CLASH and compute its stopping probability across 1,000 replications.
 In Stage 1, CLASH uses a causal forest with 5-fold CV and $\delta = 0.1$.
 Standard errors were estimated by the causal forest itself (i.e., not via the bootstrap).
 In Stage 2, CLASH uses one of four commonly-used stopping tests: an OF-adjusted z-test, an mSPRT \cite{johari2017peeking}, a MaxSPRT \cite{maxsprt}, and a Bayesian estimation-based test.

 We compare CLASH's stopping probability to three alternative approaches (two baselines and one oracle).
 The \textbf{homogeneous baseline} applies the four aforementioned stopping tests to the collected data in aggregate.
 The \textbf{SUBTLE baseline} uses a recently-developed heterogeneous stopping test \cite{subtle2021}.
 SUBTLE is the only existing approach that can handle unknown groups without strong parametric assumptions (e.g., linearity).
 SUBTLE builds on the mSPRT framework and has the same decision rule; we thus compare its performance to CLASH using mSPRT in Stage 2.
 The \textbf{Oracle} applies the four aforementioned stopping tests only to data from the harmed group.
 This approach reflects the optimal test discussed in \cref{lemma:optostop}, and represents an upper bound on performance.